upbound/docs/content/xp-arch-framework/self-eval.md

 description: "A self-evaluation to steer you in the direction for build with Crossplane"
 ---

 This self-evaluation outlines the process for how to go about architecting a custom cloud platform with Crossplane.
-The goal is to make it easy for you to create your cloud platforms in a simple, fun and high velocity way while checking the relevant boxes to meet your organizational, governance and technical requirements.
+The goal is to help you think about you create your cloud platforms in a pragmatic, fun and high velocity way while checking the relevant boxes to meet your organizational, governance and technical requirements.
 For this exercise, grab a pencil and paper so you can record your answers to these questions.

 ## Architecture Questions

 ### 1. Who will use your platform?

-As an architect of a custom cloud platform, it helps us to remind ourselves that we are building this platform for end users and in most cases multiple personas.
+As an architect of a custom cloud platform, it helps us to remind ourselves that we're building this platform for end users and in most cases multiple personas.

 {{< hint "important" >}}
 **Action**: Write down all the teams that you anticipate using your platform.